Skip to main content

 "Pip Index Url" and "Pip Extra Index Url" are filled through Windmill UI, in Instance settings under Enterprise Edition.

-Private PyPi Repository
+Private PyPI Repository